nick-ma/IELTS/03 Writing/04 ielts-mentor/GT Part1/Sample 31 - Waiter waitress required for evening work.md

-# You want to apply for the following job.
+# *【求职信】*You want to apply for the following job.
 Write a letter to Mr. Moore describing your previous experience and explaining why you would be suitable for the job.

 Waiter/ waitress required for evening work.
 Some experience would be necessary.